Mortgages for Locum Pharmacists

 and also the following for the previous complete tax year:

 - A tax calculation, the same options as your most recent complete tax year.

 - Your HMRC tax year overview.

-– Your financial accounts for the same period, produced and signed by a qualified accountant, if your mortgage application is going to include retained profit or dividends as part of your income.
+- Your financial accounts for the same period, signed by a qualified accountant, if your mortgage application is going to include retained profit or dividends as part of your income.

-– Speak to a broker first.
-Not all lenders have the same criteria; brokers are perfectly placed to ensure you go the best lender, optimising your chances of securing that mortgage.
+- Speak to a broker first as not all lenders have the same criteria.
+Brokers will ensure you go the best lender, optimising your chances of securing that mortgage.

 - Ensure you are on the electoral roll.
 It’s quick and easy and can be done online here.

-– Make sure your accounts are up-to-date.
-Ensuring that you have a good credit record as a locum pharmacist is more likely to boost your chances for a mortgage.
+- Make sure your locum accounts are up-to-date.
+Ensuring that you have a good credit record as a locum pharmacist will boost your chances for a mortgage.

 - Minimise the number of credit checks you are making.
 Multiple credit checks for different insurance or credit applications can lower your chances of getting a mortgage.
 Be wary of using comparison sites for insurance as they will run multiple checks.

-– Make sure you have an agreement in place.
-This then allows you to go to estate agents, view houses, and make a formal offer for that all important home.
+- Make sure you have an agreement in place.
+This allows you to view houses and make a formal offer for that all important home.